neuroblaze/missiontools/README.md

  - Convenience functions for creation of AoIs by country or state/province (eg: `AoI.from_geography('Canada/British Columbia')`).
 Uses the [Natural Earth](https://www.naturalearthdata.com) 1:50m dataset.
  - Computation of space-to-ground coverage including constraints on spacecraft elevation, solar zenith angle (SZA), and field-of-view.
  - Selectable spacecraft attitude laws: fixed (choice of frame: LVLH, ECI, ECEF), targeted
+ - Solar panel definition from panel normals and areas
  - Solar generation and orbit average power
- - Solar panel definition from panel normals and areas

- Planned Features:
+ - Yaw steering for maximum solar generation
- - Basic thermal analysis: faces/normals connected to lumped element thermal model
+ - Thermal analysis: faces/normals connected to lumped element thermal model
+ - Antenna modeling (isotropic, radially symmetric), including antenna pointing modes
+ - Dynamic link budget computation including ITU-R P.618 weather effects (using [ITU-RPy](https://itu-rpy.readthedocs.io/en/latest/)).

+ Possible future features (open an issue if you'd like to see one of these implemented):
  - CAD import for solar & thermal
  - Self-shadowing for solar/thermal imported from CAD
- - Communications system modeling including statistical weather effects and variable rate modulation

-Possible features:
+ - Radiative thermal coupling between surface elements imported from CAD
+ - Variable-rate communications
  - Radiation environment definition

+## Dependencies
+ - Python 3.13 or later
+ - numpy
+ - scipy
+ - matplotlib
+ - skyfield
+ - pyshp
+ - shapely
+ - itur

+## Validation

+This project is in early days and is not yet well validated.
+Do not depend on the outputs for any critical design decisions.
+If an output looks off, it probably is - please open an issue!

 ## Vibe Coding Disclaimer